MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab04_Overview_of_prerequisites_for_deployment_of_SAP_workloads_with_ACSS.md

 In this exercise, you connect to the Azure Virtual Machine by using Azure Bastion, and configure it for the SAP software installation.

 > **Note**: Before you start this exercise, ensure that the Azure Bastion provisioning has completed.
-Also ensure that your web browser does not block pop-up windows and, if so, disable the pop-up blocker functionality.
+Also, disable your web browser's pop-up blocker functionality, if it has it.

-1. In the **Search** text box on the [Azure portal](https://portal.azure.com), search for and select **Virtual machines**.
+1. At the top of the [Azure portal](https://portal.azure.com) page, use the **Search resources, services, and docs** text box to search for and navigate to **Virtual machines**.

 1. On the **Virtual machines** page, select the **acss-infra-vm0** entry.

-1. On the **acss-infra-vm0** page, in the toolbar, select **Connect** and, in the drop-down menu, select **Connect via Bastion**.
+1. On the **acss-infra-vm0** page, select **Connect** and, in the drop-down menu, select **Connect via Bastion**.

 1. On the **acss-infra-vm0 \| Bastion** page, ensure that the **Authentication Type** is set to **VM Password**.

-1. In the **Username** and **Password** text boxes, enter the username and password you set when provisioning the Azure Virtual Machine, ensure that the **Open in new browser tab** checkbox is enabled, and then select **Connect**.
+1. In the **Username** and **Password** text boxes, enter the username and password you set when provisioning the Azure Virtual Machine.

-   > **Note**:
+1. Ensure that the **Open in new browser tab** checkbox is enabled, and then select **Connect**.

-   >- This should open another web browser window tab displaying the shell session running in the Azure Virtual Machine.
+   > **Note**: This should open another web browser window tab displaying the shell session running in the Azure Virtual Machine.
-   >- To prepare the Ubuntu server for the upload of SAP installation media, you will install Azure CLI.

-1. In the newly opened browser tab, within the shell session, run the following command to install Azure CLI:
+1. To prepare the Ubuntu server for the upload of SAP installation media, you will install Azure CLI.
+In the newly opened browser tab, within the shell session, run the following command to install Azure CLI:

    ```bash
    curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash